tracy-gwehona/Marketing-Campaign-Analysis-and-Customer-Acquisition-Prediction/README.md

 ![image](https://github.com/user-attachments/assets/2a013a1a-a07a-46b3-ac4d-1ff57e6e6a01)

 ### Insights:
-1. Campaign A is the most effective in both customer acquisition and revenue generation.
+1. `Google-ads` is the most effective in both customer acquisition and revenue generation.

-2. Although Campaign B and Campaign C have similar customer acquisition numbers, Campaign B generates slightly more revenue than Campaign C.
+2. Although `Meta-ads` and `Yt-Campaign` have similar customer acquisition numbers, `Meta-ads` generates slightly more revenue than `Yt-Campaign`.

-3. This suggests that Campaign A is likely the best investment for the company in terms of maximizing customer acquisition and revenue.
+3. This suggests that `Google-ads` is likely the best investment for the company in terms of maximizing customer acquisition and revenue.
 Further analysis can confirm its profitability per customer.